cfoust/cy/docs/src/quick-start/new-projects.md

 {{story cast cy/project}}

-Often, you will be doing some work in a single directory, like a Git repository. `cy` ships with a way to create a new group of panes for exactly this purpose.
-To use it, navigate to a directory and type `ctrl+a` `n`.
+Often, you will be doing some work in a single directory, like a Git repository. `cy` comes with a way to create a new group of panes for exactly this purpose.
+To use it, navigate to a directory and type {{bind :root ctrl+a n}}.

 This creates two panes: